fo-am/penelopean-robotics/README.md

 versatile we use a livecoding system where bytecode can be sent over radio and written directly to memory.
-This bytecode is interpreted by a machine running on the robot which can be halted and reset over radio (separetely to the atmega process, which continues as normal).
+This bytecode is interpreted by a machine running on the robot which can be halted and reset over radio (separetely to the main process, running the radio, controlling servos and reading sensors etc, which continues as normal).

 The robot bytecode (called yarn) has access to a set of registers that describe the current state of the robot, including the movement